ihmeuw/birds/README.md

 # BIRDS Repository
-This repository contains cleaned code produced by the BIRDS team related to team publications.
+This branch contains cleaned code produced by the BIRDS team for the article "Global, regional, and national prevalence of kidney failure with replacement therapy and associated aetiologies, 1990–2023: a systematic analysis for the Global Burden of Disease Study 2023".